 10. The Magic of Thinking Big by David J Schwartz

 A perfect addition to the bookshelf of those plagued by self-doubt and negativity.
-Schwartz has capitalised on the power of positive thinking, providing a comprehensive set of mental tools for harnessing in on your own potential.
-In a ‘dearest friend’ tone of voice, The Magic of Thinking Big provides a gentle but effective push for readers wishing to drastically improve their lives for the better.
+Schwartz has capitalised on the power of positive thinking, providing a comprehensive set of mental tools for harnessing in on your potential.
+In a ‘dearest friend’ tone of voice, The Magic of Thinking Big delivers a gentle but effective push for readers wishing to improve their lives for the better.
 Expect to work, earn, manage, love, and live big.

 Priced at £6.99 | Buy the Book